weaveworks/eks-appmesh-profile/docs/README.md

     content: gitops kubernetes aws eks eksctl appmesh fluxcd flagger
 home: true
 sidebar: auto
-#heroImage: /eks-appmesh-gitops.png
+#heroImage: /gitops-appmesh.png
 heroText: Welcome to the EKS GitOps challenge
 tagline: Get hands-on experience with GitOps and Canary Deployments (“Progressive Delivery”)
 actionText: Get Started →
 actionLink: /prerequisites/
 #features:
 #- title: Flux CD
-#  details: Flux is a Kubernetes controller that automatically ensures that the state of a cluster matches the config in git.
-#    Helm Operator is a Kubernetes CRD controller that manages the Helm release lifecycle.
+#  details: Flux is a tool for keeping Kubernetes clusters in sync with sources of configuration (like Git and Helm repositories), and automating updates to configuration when there is new code to deploy.
 #- title: App Mesh
 #  details: AWS App Mesh is a service mesh that provides application-level networking to make it easy for your services to
 #    communicate with each other across multiple types of compute infrastructure.
 #- title: Flagger
 #  details: Flagger is a Kubernetes operator that automates the promotion of canary deployments using
 #    App Mesh routing for traffic shifting, Prometheus metrics for canary analysis and Helm for testing.
-footer: Apache License 2.0 | Copyright © 2019 Weaveworks
+footer: Apache License 2.0 | Copyright © 2020 Weaveworks
 ---

 This is a self-paced online workshop where you will get hands-on experience with